abinit/abinit/doc/tutorial/eph4mob.md

 ensure energy and momentum conservation for a given $\kk$-point.
 All the other $\qq$-points do not need to be considered and can be filtered out.
 The use of the tetrahedron method is automatically activated when [[eph_task]] is set to -4.
-It is possible to change this behaviour by using [[eph_intmeth]] albeit not recommended.
+It is possible to change this behaviour by using [[eph_intmeth]] albeit not recommended as the calculation will become significantly slower.

 The list of temperatures for which the mobility is computed is specified by [[tmesh]].
 The carrier concentration is deduced from the number of extra electrons in the unit cell,